 2. Austin Airport transportation

-You can take Uber or Lyft from the Austin Aiport you’ll have to walk to the pick-up zone that is two garages across from the airport.
+You can take Uber or Lyft from Austin-Bergstrom International Airport but you’ll have to walk to the pick-up zone that is two garages across from the airport.

 3. How bad is the traffic in Austin?

 Bad – it’s bad and it’s getting worse.
 Peak traffic time is in the morning from 8am to 10am and then in the afternoon from 4pm – 6pm.